 This app compares Hubble and Webb images — the differences are astronomical

-On Monday, NASA released a new photograph of galaxy cluster SMACS 0723 which depicts a cluster of galaxies in space invisible to the human eye.
+NASA released a new photograph of galaxy cluster SMACS 0723 last week which depicts a cluster of galaxies in space invisible to the human eye.

 The image was captured by the James Webb Space Telescope, a $10 billion satellite that took decades of research and innovation to develop.